Posted by Jay Livingston

 |If . . . you refuse to tell someone you went to Harvard, that reflects poorly on you – it implies that, on some level, you buy into the overblown mythos of Harvard and the presumption of Ivy League superiority.|

 Anderson’s course of study, wherever it was, must not have included even a paragraph of Goffman.
-One of the basic ideas of Presentation of Self is that people seek to control the impressions others make of them, and they do this by controlling the information others get, for they what impression others are likely to make from that information.
+One of the basic ideas of Presentation of Self is that people seek to control the impressions others make of them, and they do this by controlling the information others get.
 It’s not about what mythos Ivy Leaguers buy into.
 It’s about the mythos others have bought.

 Ivy Leaguers have a very good notion, usually based on experience, of the impression that “Harvard” or “Yale” creates in others’ minds.
 Alyssa Metzger in the Chronicle sets the record straight.